ibm-cloud-docs/codeengine/subscription-cos-tutorial.md

 {: #create-app-cos}
 {: step}

-Create an application that is called `cos-app` with the [`ibmcloud ce app create`](/docs/codeengine?topic=codeengine-cli#cli-application-create) command.
-This app pulls an image that is called `coslisten`.
-Specify the `--min-scale=1` option to always have an instance that is running.
+Create an application named `cos-app` with the [`ibmcloud ce app create`](/docs/codeengine?topic=codeengine-cli#cli-application-create) command by using an image that is called `cos-listen`.
+To always have a running instance of `cos-app`, specify the `--min-scale=1` option.
 This app logs each event as it arrives.
 {: shortdesc}

 ```